Abu Dhabi Setup F1 22

 Front Anti-Roll Bar – 7

 Suspension adjustments impact responsiveness and stability through corners.
-This is probably the most personal area of the Shanghai setup, so if you are struggling with rotation then the anti-roll bars are where you should start.
-Ride height plays a much more important role in F1 22 than in previous F1 games, so keep the rear high to avoid the diffuser bottoming out at high speed.
-Floor damage can ruin performance, so a higher-than-usual ride height here should help protect those delicate aerodynamic surfaces.
-Here we have gone for a firmish front to give good responsiveness, with a softer rear to help with traction around those longer corners.
+This is probably the most important area of the setup, so if you are struggling with rotation then the anti-roll bars are where you should start.
+Ride height plays a much more important role this year, so the keep the rear high to avoid the diffuser bottoming out at high speed.
+Floor damage can ruin performance, so a higher than usual ride height here should help protect those delicate aerodynamic surfaces.
+For the France setup, a firmer front end and softer rear end is key.

 Brakes Setup